-I draw attention to Note 12 to the financial statements, which describes subsequent events related to the global COVID-19 pandemic declared by the World Health Organization.
+I draw your attention to Note 10 in the financial statements, which discloses that a material uncertainty exists that may cast significant doubt on the association's ability to continue as a going concern.
 My opinion is not modified in respect of this matter.